Rabin, the Last Day

 Rabin, the Last Day is a 2015 Israeli-French docudrama political thriller film directed by Amos Gitai.
 It was selected to compete for the Golden Lion at the 72nd Venice International Film Festival.

-Premise
+Plot

-The film depicts the events surrounding the final days and assassination of Israeli Prime Minister Yitzhak Rabin.
+The film depicts the events leading up to the assassination of Israeli Prime Minister Yitzhak Rabin on November 4, 1995.
+It follows and presents the stories of various characters on Rabin's last day, from the early morning hours until the moment of his death: the security agents, the political advisors, the religious extremists, the assassin, and his victim.
+The film integrates archival footage, amateur recordings, news segments, and dramatized scenes.